All-terrain vehicles, known as ATVs, are used across the country for work and play. Farmers and farm laborers use off-road vehicles to:

-The most common type of injury cause involves the ATV flipping or rolling.
-When this happens, an ATV driver and passenger can be thrown from the vehicle, or even pinned down by it.
+The most common type of injury cause involves an ATV flipping or rolling.
+When this happens, an ATV driver and passenger can be thrown from the vehicle or even pinned down by it.
 Many people don't realize that, in general, ATVs are not designed to carry passengers in the back.
-Doing so can put both passengers and the vehicle operator at an increased risk for an accident.
-According to U.S. Department of Labor Occupational Safety and Health Administration, ATVs lack the general stability of other vehicles, and are not meant to be driven on regular paved roads.
+Doing so can put both passengers and the vehicle operator at an increased risk of an accident.

-Because children often lack the physical strength, cognitive abilities, and fine motor skills to operate ATVs properly, their risk for injury is greater than that of adults.
-Studies have found that adolescent and teenage ATV riders have more severe injuries and more head injuries than any other age group.
-Although there are state and federal laws, as well as codes and standards for all terrain vehicles, the fact remains that serious non-fatal ATV injuries and deaths can and still occur.
+Because children often lack the fine motor skills to operate ATVs properly, their risk for injury is greater than that of adults.
+Studies have found that adolescent and teenage ATV riders have more severe injuries than any other age group.
+Although there are state and federal laws for all-terrain vehicles, serious non-fatal ATV injuries can occur.

-In addition to physical damages, mental impairment and emotional damage suffered by many victims of life-changing ATV injuries may be severe.
-Similarly, TBI victims will require a lifetime of chronic care, together with extensive rehabilitation and the use of expensive assistive technologies, including augmentative and alternative communication devices.
+Besides physical damage, mental impairment and emotional damage suffered by many victims of life-changing ATV injuries may be severe.
+Some TBI victims will need a lifetime of chronic care, together with extensive rehabilitation and the use of expensive assistive technologies.

 To reduce your risk of injury, follow these safety tips: